HGVInsurance.co.nz

 The cost difference

-Agreed value policies are typically priced at a small premium over market value — usually 5%–15% more.
+Agreed value policies are typically priced at a modest premium over market value — usually 5%–15% more on the motor vehicle component.
 On a vehicle with a $300,000 agreed value, this might be $300–$600 more in annual premium.
-Given the potential gap at claim time (potentially $50,000–$100,000+), the additional premium is almost always justified.
+Given the potential settlement gap (potentially $50,000–$150,000 on a modern HGV), the additional premium is almost always justified.

 The verdict

 If your current policy is on market value, ask your broker to switch to agreed value at the next renewal.
 And get a current replacement cost quote from your dealer to set the agreed value correctly.
+This single change may be the most important improvement you make to your insurance programme this year.

-Sarah P.
+Sarah Mitchell

 Specialist in heavy vehicle insurance with extensive experience in commercial transport risk management.
 Connected with specialist HGV brokers across the country.